 - Member of the New Zealand Animal Law Association

 in Environment Court, High Court and Court of Appeal proceedings regarding the consenting of a water bottling plant expansion

-Acting on a pro-bono basis for the New Zealand Animal Law Association and Save Animals from Exploitation (SAFE)
+Acting on a pro bono basis for the New Zealand Animal Law Association (NZALA) and Save Animals from Exploitation (SAFE)

-in judicial review proceedings regarding the use of, and policy and laws around, pig farrowing crates and rodeo
+in High Court judicial review proceedings regarding the lawfulness of farrowing crates and rodeo in New Zealand